amitmse/in_Python_/Others/README.md

 			  Transform the dependent variable using one of the variance stabilizing transformations

 	5. No autocorrelation (serial correlation) of residuals :
-		Issue: correlation with own lag (stock price today linked with yesterday's price). if above fails then OLS estimators are no longer the Best Linear Unbiased Estimators.
+		Issue: correlation with own lag (stock price today linked with yesterday's price).
+If above fails then OLS estimators are no longer the Best Linear Unbiased Estimators.
 While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (t-scores overestimated) when the autocorrelations of the errors at low lags are positive.
 			Low variance in unbiased estimator.
 Autocorrelation can lead to biased and unreliable standard errors, affecting the validity of statistical tests and confidence intervals.